 Students will not be released during school hours to ride bicycles or walk home alone.

-If your child must go out of town for five or more days, you may request that your child is signed up for an Independent Study Agreement.
+If your child must go out of town for 3-14, you may request that your child is signed up for an Independent Study Agreement.
 Please see the steps outlined below:

-School tours, called Community Coffees, include an overview of the many school programs and a visit to a classroom.
-Reservations for those tours are made through the front office.
-Please visit Marengo's website calendar for Community Coffee dates.
+School tours include an overview of the many school programs and a visit to a classroom.
+Please visit Marengo's website calendar for Prospective Parent Tour dates.

-Visiting the classroom for any other reason must be scheduled in advance with your child's teacher in conjunction with school administration.
+Visiting for any other reason must be scheduled in advance with your child's teacher in conjunction with school administration.

 During School Hours